-Chemists for Sustainability (C4S) was formed in 2014 by an international group of chemists who believe that chemistry and related sciences have indispensable roles to play in helping the world to achieve the SDGs.
+Chemists for Sustainability (C4S) was formed in 2014 by an international group of chemists who believe that chemistry and related sciences have indispensable roles to play in helping the world to achieve the SDGs and move to a path of planetary sustainability.

 C4S has built upon earlier work and writings by IOCD members and has served advocacy and think-tank roles through written articles, lectures at various fora and web materials.
-It holds brainstorming meets about twice a year alternately in India and Europe, interacting in between by teleconference and email, to maintain a high momentum and deliver topical products via diverse international platforms.
-There are currently four core members in the group (from Africa, Asia and Europe), while collaborations are established with others (e.g. from Canada, China, Ethiopia and USA) to bring additional expertise and perspectives to the work.
+It holds brainstorming meetings about twice a year alternately in India and Europe, interacting in between by teleconference and email, to maintain a high momentum and deliver topical products via diverse international platforms.
+There are currently four core members in the group (from Africa, Asia and Europe), while collaborations are established with others (e.g. from Canada, China, Ethiopia, and USA) to bring additional expertise and perspectives to IOCD's work.
 C4S has recognised that chemistry itself must undergo deep-seated reforms in its vision, scope and conduct in order to achieve its goals.
 The following is an overview of C4S products.